datarobot/datarobot-user-models/README.md

 4. cd into the repo: `cd datarobot-user-models`
 5. Install the required dependencies: `pip install -r public_dropin_environments/python3_sklearn/requirements.txt`
 6. Install datarobot-drum: `pip install datarobot-drum`
+   1. If you want to install the dev environment, instead `pip install -e custom_model_runner/`
 7. Run the example: `drum score --code-dir model_templates/inference/python3_sklearn --input tests/testdata/boston_housing.csv`
     > Note: this command assumes model is regression.
 For binary classification model provide: _**positive-class-label**_ and _**negative-class-label**_ arguments.
     Input data is expected to be in CSV format.
 By default, missing values are indicated with NaN in Python, and NA in R according to `pd.read_csv` and `read.csv` respectively.